General Charles De Gaulle

 Died aged 79

-Charles André Joseph Marie de Gaulle (French: [ʃaʁl də ɡol] ; 22 November 1890 – 9 November 1970) was a French general and statesman.
-He was the leader of Free France (1940–44) and the head of the Provisional Government of the French Republic (1944–46).
-In 1958, he founded the Fifth Republic and was elected as the 18th President of France, a position he held until his resignation in 1969.
-He was the dominant figure of France during the Cold War era and his memory continues to influence French politics.
+Charles André Joseph Marie de Gaulle (; French pronunciation: [ʃaʁl də ɡol] (); 22 November 1890 – 9 November 1970) was a French army officer and statesman who led the Free French Forces against Nazi Germany in World War II, and chaired the Provisional Government of the French Republic from 1944 to 1946 in order to re-establish democracy in France.
+In 1958, he came out of retirement as President of the Council of Ministers.
+He rewrote the Constitution of France and founded the Fifth Republic after approval by referendum.
+He was elected President of France later that year, a position to which he was reelected in 1965 and held until his resignation in 1969.
+He was the dominant figure of France during the early part of the Cold War era; his memory continues to influence French politics.
 Born in Lille, he graduated from Saint-Cyr in 1912.
-He was a decorated officer of the First World War, wounded several times and later taken prisoner at Verdun, after which he made several failed escape attempts.
+He was a decorated officer of the First World War, wounded several times and later taken prisoner at Verdun.
 During the interwar period, he advocated mobile armoured divisions.
-During the German invasion of May 1940, he led the 4th Armoured Division which counterattacked the invading German army, before being appointed to the French Government as Under-Secretary for War.
-Refusing to accept his government's armistice with Nazi Germany, de Gaulle exhorted the French population to resist occupation and to continue the fight against Axis powers in his Appeal of 18 June.
-He led a government in exile and the Free French Forces against the Axis.
-Despite frosty relations with Britain and especially the United States, he emerged as the undisputed leader of the French resistance.
-He became Head of the Provisional Government of the French Republic in June 1944, the interim government of France following its Liberation.
-As early as 1944, de Gaulle introduced a dirigist economic policy, which included substantial state-directed control over a capitalist economy.
-It contributed to thirty years of unprecedented growth.
-Frustrated by the return of petty partisanship in the new Fourth Republic, he resigned in early 1946 but continued to be politically active as founder of the RPF party (Rassemblement du Peuple Français).
-He retired in the early 1950s and wrote his War Memoirs, which quickly became a classic of modern French literature.
+During the German invasion of May 1940, he led an armoured division which counterattacked the invaders; he was then appointed Undersecretary for War.
+Refusing to accept his government's armistice with Germany, de Gaulle escaped to England and exhorted the French to resist occupation and to continue the fight in his Appeal of 18 June.
+He led the Free French Forces and later headed the French National Liberation Committee against the Axis.
+Despite frosty relations with the United States, he generally had Winston Churchill's support and emerged as the undisputed leader of Free France.
+He became head of the Provisional Government of the French Republic in June 1944, the interim government of France following its Liberation.
+As early as 1944, de Gaulle introduced a dirigiste economic policy, which included substantial state-directed control over a capitalist economy which was followed by 30 years of unprecedented growth, known as the Trente Glorieuses.
+Frustrated by the return of petty partisanship in the new Fourth Republic, he resigned in early 1946 but continued to be politically active as founder of the Rassemblement du Peuple Français (RPF; "Rally of the French People").
+He retired in the early 1950s and wrote his War Memoirs, which quickly became a staple of modern French literature.
 When the Algerian War was ripping apart the unstable Fourth Republic, the National Assembly brought him back to power during the May 1958 crisis.
-De Gaulle founded the Fifth Republic with a strong presidency, and he was elected in the latter role.
-He managed to keep France together while taking steps to end the war, much to the anger of the Pieds-Noirs (Frenchmen settled in Algeria) and the military; both previously had supported his return to power to maintain colonial rule.
-He granted independence to Algeria and progressively to other French colonies.
-In the context of the Cold War, de Gaulle initiated his "Politics of Grandeur", asserting that France as a major power should not rely on other countries, such as the US, for its national security and prosperity.
-To this end, de Gaulle pursued a policy of "national independence" which led him to withdraw from NATO's military integrated command and to launch an independent nuclear development program that made France the fourth nuclear power.
-He restored cordial Franco-German relations to create a European counterweight between the Anglo-American and Soviet spheres of influence.
-However, he opposed any development of a supranational Europe, favouring a Europe of sovereign nations.
-De Gaulle openly criticised the US intervention in Vietnam and the "exorbitant privilege" of the US dollar.
-His antipathy towards Great Britain and Canada in his later years, including support for an independent Quebec and twice vetoing Britain's entry into the European Community, generated considerable controversy.
-Although re-elected President in 1965, in May 1968 he appeared likely to lose power amid widespread protests by students and workers but survived the crisis with backing from the Army and won an election with an increased majority in the Assembly.
-De Gaulle resigned in 1969 after losing a referendum in which he proposed more decentralization.
-He died a year later at his residence in Colombey-les-Deux-Églises, leaving his Presidential memoirs unfinished.
-Many French political parties and figures claim the Gaullist legacy.DbPedia
+He founded the Fifth Republic with a strong presidency, and he was elected to continue in that role.
+He managed to keep France together while taking steps to end the war, much to the anger of the Pieds-Noirs (ethnic French born in Algeria) and the military; both previously had supported his return to power to maintain colonial rule.
+He granted independence to Algeria and acted progressively towards other French colonies.
+In the context of the Cold War, de Gaulle initiated his "politics of grandeur" asserting that France as a major power should not rely on other countries, such as the United States, for its national security and prosperity.
+To this end, he pursued a policy of "national independence" which led him to withdraw from NATO's military integrated command and to launch an independent nuclear development program that made France the fourth nuclear power.
+He restored cordial Franco-German relations to create a European counterweight between the Anglo-American and Soviet spheres of influence through the signing of the Élysée Treaty on 22 January 1963.
+However, he opposed any development of a supranational Europe, favouring Europe as a continent of sovereign nations.
+De Gaulle openly criticised the United States intervention in Vietnam and the "exorbitant privilege" of the United States dollar.
+In his later years, his support for the slogan "Vive le Québec libre" and his two vetoes of Britain's entry into the European Economic Community generated considerable controversy in both North America and Europe.
+Although reelected President of the Republic in 1965, he faced widespread protests by students and workers in May 1968, but had the Army's support and won an election with an increased majority in the National Assembly.
+De Gaulle resigned in 1969 after losing a referendum in which he proposed more decentralisation.
+He died a year later at his residence in Colombey-les-Deux-Églises, leaving his presidential memoirs unfinished.
+Many French political parties and figures claim a Gaullist legacy; many streets and monuments in France were dedicated to his memory after his death.DbPedia

 Commemorated on 13 plaques